vaibhavbsharma/C--/Assig3/README.md

 Type checking rules implemented
 -------------------------------
-Except for rule 3(c) in the Type Checking Rules section of the assignment specification, we have completed implementation of all the rules.
+Except for rules 3(a,c) in the Type Checking Rules section of the assignment specification, we have completed implementation of all the rules.
 An exception which we did not implement is support for nested structures and unions.
 We have included two sample files which demonstrate the rules our parser works succesfully with.
 The first file is named 'vtest' and demonstrates type checking rules 4(a,b,c,d) as well as the rules mentioned in the Type Coercion section.
+For implementing Rule 4, for each symbol table entry which is of type structure, we also include in each such object a pointer to a type object(mytype_t in typetable.h) which contains a pointer to the head of a linked list containing all the fields declared in a structure declaration.
+This linked list of stucture fields helps us check for duplicate member variables as well as capture the type information of each of the member variables in the structure.
+It also prevents us from inserting these member variables into the symbol table.
+While we have included in our production rules allowance for defining nested structures and unions, we did not allow use of them in our production rules.